 Smoothing can be suspended at our discretion.
 This means that your funds would be valued using a different price than the 'averaged price'.
-However, for death claims we will always use the 'underlying price', for these claims during the first 26 weeks of investment, or the 'averaged price' for these claims, as long as you've been invested in your fund option for at least 26 weeks.
+However, for death or terminal illness claims we will always use the 'gradual averaged price', from day 2, for these claims during the first 26 weeks of investment, or the 'averaged price' for these claims, as long as you've been invested in your fund option for at least 26 weeks.